immobiliare/ApnsPHP/README.md

 News from Apple: https://developer.apple.com/news/?id=10222014a

-At the moment ApnsPHP is still using SSLv2 (you should set sslv3:// instead of ssl:// in Push.php to use SSLv3 or change context socket options - but only in PHP 5.6+).
+At the moment ApnsPHP is still using SSLv2 (you should set sslv3:// instead of ssl:// in Push.php to use SSLv3 or change context socket options - but only in PHP 5.6+ and, please, don't do that now!).

 However if you prefer to use TLS you can change URLs in $_aServiceURLs in Push.php from "ssl://" to "tls://" and should works.